gabriel4649/JMdictDB/README.txt

 ----------
 The CGI scripts log events to a log file whose name and location are given in the config.ini file (see python/lib/config.ini/sample for details.)
-The default file location is "jmdictdb.log" in the current directory when the script is executed by the web server.
+If no logfile is given in the config.ini file the default is "jmdictdb.log" in the current directory when the script is executed by the web server.
 For Apache-2.4 this will often be in the CGI directory itself.
+If no logfile level is given, the defaulr is "debug".

-The logfile must by manually created, the  scripts won't create it if it doesn't exist.
+The logfile must by manually created, the CGI scripts won't create it if it doesn't exist.
 It must also have permissions that allow writing by the web server process owner.